Service Dog Training

 Be able to independently command and handle their Service Dog

 Be able to meet the emotional, physical and financial needs of the Service Dog

 Be in a stable home environment

 Have or in process of getting a Rx from your Dr or Psychiatrist

 What is Required to Start our Program?

 Before starting our program we require to meet with you in person to discuss in detail your or your child’s need for a Service Dog.
 Once we have concluded a Service Dog would be indeed beneficial in your treatment plan we will then move forward.
+We require Two letters of recommendations that will need to be provided at your consultation.
 Since we have concluded a Service Dog in the path you are wanting to go, we will go over the time line for training and if you don’t have a dog already we will assist you with finding the right breed for your needs and assist with temperament testing puppies to find the perfect dog for the job.
 If you do have a dog that you would like to have trained, we would ask for you to bring them in for a Temperament test.